github-education-resources/graduation/_data/Icaraus/Icaraus.md

 ---
-name: CHAITANYA KASHYAP
+name: Chaitanya Kashyap
-institution: PANIPAT INSTITUTE OF ENGINEERING AND TECHNOLOGY
+institution: Panipat Institute of Engineering and Technology
 profile_pic: Icaraus.png
-quote: ALL I THINK OF LIVING THE FANTASY OF THIS UNIVERSE.
+quote: All I think of is to live the fantasy of this universe.
 github_user: Icaraus
 ---